 Social Media Images

 We encourage you to use 1200x630px since this will be how it would be displayed on Facebook.

 If you’re not sure how to upload a social media image, here is a step-by-step process.

-Thumbnails need to have the same dimensions of the video you’ve uploaded.
+Thumbnails need to have the same dimensions as the video you’ve uploaded.

 Common thumbnail sizes: 1920x1080px or 1280x720px

 Image file extensions that work well for your site are .jpg, .png, or .gif files.

 If you have a different file extension, you can always use a free online conversion tool to easily convert it into one of our recommended files (Convertio is a free and easy online tool for that).